Adding New Fields can break Existing Visualforce Pages

 </apex:page>

-Contact is having two relations now with same name i.e.
+Contact has two relations now with the same name i.e.

-1. One “Location__r” which refers to the parent Location record i.e. Location__c record.
+First “Location__r” refers to the parent Location record i.e. Location__c record.

-2. Second “Location__r” which refers to child relationship location records i.e. List of Location__c records.
+Second “Location__r” refers to child relationship location records i.e. List of Location__c records.

-This breaks the Visualforce runtime, as the above code maps code is actually meant to load parent location’s name from Contact, but it gets an handle to child relationship one i.e. “List of Location__c records”.
+This breaks the Visualforce runtime, as the above code maps code is meant to load the parent location’s name from Contact, but it gets a handle to child relationship one i.e. “List of Location__c records”.
 So as indicated in error, there is no such property called “Name” in ArrayList and it fails at runtime.

 Important observations